terrorizer1980/gatsby-blog/demo/content/posts/blog/hosting-a-ghost-blog-for-free.md

 * It only cost 5$ per Month
 * Full Control of your blog and VPS

-In Fact, you will not able to find many difference between Ghost(pro) and Self-Hosted ghost.
-In minute here are the differences:
+In Fact, you will not be able to find many difference between Ghost(pro) and Self-Hosted ghost.

+Here are few differences that matters most among a tiny list:

 1. No official and personal support from Ghost org.
 2. No CDN and Caching.